 Our patients’ health and safety is our number one concern.
 The CDC and Governor Ron Desantis has declared that optometrists in Florida can resume care with safeguards in place.
 Starting May 11th, we are reopening both offices and will resume routine care and urgent care.

 If you do come to the office please be advised of these procedures.

 - To reduce paperwork and time in the office, our intake forms must be filled out online at least one day prior to your appointment.
 Look out for the email from IntakeQ!

 - All Bright Eyes staff members and patients over the age of 2 must wear masks or face coverings while in the office.
 Helpful information from the CDC can be found here.
 For information on facemasks for children, please read this.
-If you have concerns about a dependent who make not tolerate a mask, please asks use.
+If you have concerns about a dependent who may not tolerate a mask, please ask us.

 - To further limit interaction, patients will enter in the front door and exit through the rear door.

 - To reduce patient interaction, please come unaccompanied to your visit.
 Children or adults with special needs may bring one caregiver.
 You will not interact with other patients during your exam.